-The Institute for Learning’s code of Professional Practice came into force on 1 April 2008.
-The Code was developed by the profession for the profession and it outlines the behaviours expected of members – for the benefit of learners, employers, the profession and the wider community.
+IfL's code of professional practice came into force on 1 April 2008.
+The code was developed by the profession for the profession and outlines the behaviours expected of members – for the benefit of learners, employers, the profession and the wider community.

-2. Use reasonable professional judgement when discharging differing responsibilities and obligations to learners, colleagues, institution and the wider profession
+- Use reasonable professional judgement when discharging differing responsibilities and obligations to learners, colleagues, institutions and the wider profession

-3. Uphold the reputation of the profession by never unjustly or knowingly damaging the professional reputation of another or furthering their own position unfairly at the expense of another
+- Uphold the reputation of the profession by never unjustly or knowingly damaging the professional reputation of another, or furthering their own position unfairly at the expense of another

-5. Uphold the standing and reputation of the Institute and not knowingly undermine or misrepresent its views nor their Institute membership, any qualification or professional status
+- Uphold the standing and reputation of the Institute and not knowingly undermine or misrepresent its views, or their Institute membership, any qualification or professional status.

 The members shall at all times:

-2. Act in a manner which recognises diversity as an asset and does not discriminate in respect of race, gender, disability and/or learning difficulty, age, sexual orientation or religion and belief.
+- Act in a manner that recognises diversity as an asset and does not discriminate in respect of race, gender, disability and/or learning difficulty, age, sexual orientation or religion/belief.

-The members shall provide evidence to the Institute that they have complied with the current Institute CPD policy and guidelines.
+The members shall provide evidence to the Institute that they have complied with the current Institute continuing professional development (CPD) policy and guidelines.